 And it eventually ignored Lowery-Ross’ warning, essentially granting the troubled cop a promotion within weeks of his review.
 In February 2019, then-Chief James Craig approved Mayberry’s request for transfer to the department’s homicide unit, effective immediately.
 Her downfall came only after it emerged she’d lied to him about her qualifications to get there, concocting a story about a University of Michigan degree she did not possess, in a major the school does not offer.

 This is how the Detroit Police Department handles some of its worst cops.
 In the wake of a painstaking 13 years of federal oversight, it still struggles to remove or rehabilitate them, costing taxpayers while jeopardizing lives and public trust.

 The findings come from a 16-month Deadline Detroit investigation into the department’s handling of a sampling of 10 criminally charged officers who exhibited red flags long before their arrests.
 Officers were able to remain on the streets despite track records of abuse, lies, wrongful searches and other problems, shielded by an internal oversight system stacked in their favor.

 The consequences were at times grave: Twice, officers involved in chases that violated policy were not re-trained and faced limited or no discipline, only to reoffend within months in chases that killed two children and a teen.
-One of those officers, Stephen Heid, remains on the streets despite attempting to cover up his deadly chase and committing misconduct in relation to three crashes in the preceding two years.
+One of those officers, Stephen Heid, was restored to full duty despite attempting to cover up his deadly chase and committing misconduct in relation to three crashes in the preceding two years.
 His termination was overturned in 2019 by now-Chief James White.